-Life Cycle Assessment (LCA) for energy-intensive industries
+Life cycle assessment for products from energy-intensive industries

-Bachelor thesis / Student research project / Master thesis
+Bachelor's thesis / Student research project

 The commitment to limit global warming to a maximum of two degrees Celsius requires a significant reduction in industrial greenhouse gas emissions.
 Energy-intensive industries are responsible for a significant share of these greenhouse gas emissions.
 Therefore, several projects have been initiated to minimize greenhouse gas emissions in the production of basic materials, e.g. in the steel, chemical or cement industry.